jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 up a perfect fifth is the same as down a perfect fourth, up a minor seventh is the same as down a major second, and so on.

+### Interval arithmetic

+The intervals of the chord factors can be determined by counting the number of semitones between the factors and the root.

+To find the chord factor intervals using the [interval table](#interval-table), look up the number of semitones in the factor's scale degree, and subtract the number of semitones in the root scale degree.
+If the number is negative,
+add 12 semitones
+(because the chord spans the end of the scale into the next octave).
+The resulting difference is the number of semitones in the interval, which can then be looked up from the table.

+For example, the V chord has scale degrees 5&#x302;-7&#x302;-2&#x302;.
+(Scale degree numbers are sometimes written with "hats" (5&#x302;) when it adds clarity, to distinguish them from other numbers.)
+The chord's root is degree 5&#x302;, which is 7 semitones from the tonic.
+The chord's third factor is degree 7&#x302;, which is 11 semitones from the tonic.
+The interval between the root and third factors is 11-7=4 semitones, which is a major third.
+So the chord's third factor is a major third.

+The V chord's fifth factor is degree 2&#x302;, which is 2 semitones from the tonic.
+The interval between the root and fifth factors is 2-7=-5 semitones, which is a negative number because the chord spans the end of the scale into the next octave.
+Adding 12 semitones to account for the octave, -5+12=7 semitones, which is a perfect fifth.

+So the V chord's factor intervals are R 3 5 (root, major third, perfect fifth), which makes it a major chord, represented by an uppercase Roman numeral (V and not v).

 ### Consonance, dissonance, and frequency ratios